scala-steward-org/scala-steward-action/README.md

     scala-steward-version: ''

     # Scalafmt version to install.
 If not provided, Coursier
-    # will install the default version from its app descriptor.
+    # will install the version selected by its app descriptor.
     scalafmt-version: ''

     # Scalafix rules for version updates to run after